BushLife - Wilderness First Aid Mistakes Hero

 1. Books: “Wilderness Medicine” by Paul S. Auerbach and “Medicine for the Outdoors” by Paul S. Auerbach are highly regarded references in wilderness medicine.

-2. Online Courses: Websites such as the Wilderness Medical Society (WMS) and the National Outdoor Leadership School (NOLS) offer online courses and certifications in wilderness first aid.
+2. Online Wilderness First Aid Courses: Websites such as the Wilderness Medical Society (WMS) and the National Outdoor Leadership School (NOLS) offer online courses and WFA certification.

 3. Local Organizations: Check with local outdoor clubs and hiking groups, or search for wilderness first aid workshops and medical training offered in your area.